-Translation from German to English and adapted by Alice Morgenstern,
+Translation from German to English and adapted by Alice Morgenstern, Munich, Germany

-and persons in need.
+- Provisions in care packages were distributed among families and persons in need.
 At the moment there are 94 families to be looked after, refugees from Kasachstan.
 (There is an increasing amount of migration from Kasachstan to Southern Siberia)

 - After the last hard winter some people were forced to eat up their seeds in order to survive.
 ELKRA helped in spring and now tries to see to it that such a calamity won't happen again.

 - Orthopedic appliances and wheelchairs were being loaned.